 No Paragon/Renegade Options:

-At first I was really upset that there was no paragon/renegade options in the game, but as I played the game I came to understand why Bioware removed the system.
+At first, I was really upset that there were no paragon/renegade options in the game, but as I played the game I came to understand why Bioware removed the system.
 Ryder isn’t Shepard and having him be this major douche didn’t fit their vision for Ryder, but I still wish this system was in the game.
 Nothing beats playing Mass Effect as a renegade.

 Can’t Command Squadmates Anymore:

 The A.I is pretty good when it comes to performing actions for themselves and setting up combos, but I like having control of my team in Mass Effect.
 I can’t issue commands to my squad anymore and that really bugs me.
 If I’m under fire from multiple enemies I can’t tell Cora to biotic charge that dude or blast him in the face.
 The only thing I can do is tell them where to take cover.
 That’s not tactics it’s just stupid.